Midsomer Murders charms millions of international viewers …but where is it filmed?

 The real-life Midsomer Murders locations are spread across Oxfordshire and Buckinghamshire where towns and villages have names every bit as wonderful as their fictional counterparts.
 South Oxfordshire’s villages, stately homes, stone cottages and market towns provide around half of the filming locations.

-This rural English countryside setting is a short distance outside of London and easily reached for a relaxing short break.
-So if you watch Midsomer Murders and think “I wonder where it is” – you’ve found the right place.
+This rural English countryside is a short distance outside of London and easily reached for a relaxing short break.
+If you watch Midsomer Murders and think “I wonder where it is” – you’ve found the right place.
 Use these pages to find somewhere to stay and take a tour in the footsteps of Inspector Barnaby; enjoying a beer in the local pub or posing for photographs beside the village church.

 About Midsomer Murders